Discount: Bordr.io are able to arrange a NIF for $150 (or $140 if you use the code PORTUGALIST). The current turnaround

 If you’re planning on moving to Portugal, you’ll come across the word NIF a lot.
 NIF is short for Número de Identificação Fiscal and it’s sometimes called a Número de Contribuinte as well.
-It’s a 9-digital tax number that’s used when you make payments in Portugal.
+It’s a nine-digital tax number that’s used when you make payments in Portugal.

-For example, at the supermarket checkout, the checkout assistant may say “contribuinte?”
-What she’s asking is whether you want to register these purchases against your personal financial number or NIF.
+For example, at the supermarket checkout, the checkout assistant may say “fatura,” a receipt with your NIF, or “contribuinte?”
+What he or she is asking is whether you want to register these purchases against your personal financial number or NIF.

 A NIF isn’t something that you just use when paying for your groceries, though.
 In fact, you don’t have to give over your NIF when doing your shopping, but you will likely need a NIF if you decide to buy a house or car, to open a bank account, get broadband or a mobile phone contract, or to use many Portuguese online shops.

 There are a few different numbers that you’ll need in Portugal, but the NIF is the main number and the first one that people get.
 The way in which you obtain one will depend on a few factors, but primarily whether you’re an EU or non-EU resident.

 EU Residents: You don’t always need a representante fiscal (fiscal representative) to get a NIF and you can get a NIF simply by going to Finanças.
 Since the outbreak of Covid, it’s also been possible to get a NIF over email (persistence needed) or to ask someone else who’s a resident to get one for you only.

 In this article, we look at the different ways you can get a NIF, which are: